 It all started on a whim.
 A local community college was offering it at a time that worked with my full-time schedule, and it was super cheap ($300).
 Why not?
 Never mind that I’m a year younger than the teacher and twice the age of every student in the room–current nurses and future doctors who talk of entrance exams and hangovers.

 Fortunately, most of them haven’t probed too much.
 What they know about me is that I’m some sort of “computer guy,” that I’m married, and that I’m taking the class for no clear reason.

-And that I’m much older than all of them.
 I want to elaborate that while some men have midlife crises, others take college courses that have no bearing on their lives.
 But they usually tune me out when I talk: It’s so hard to compete with the allure of social media.

 There’s another piece of weirdness about this experience.
 This campus, this community college in the heart of Houston’s Third Ward, used to be my high school.
 The classroom where I have been studying OChem stands on the ancient burial ground that once housed my algebra and history classrooms.

 And stranger still, not all of that old HSPVA campus is gone.
 Several times during the semester, I found myself standing in hallways that had barely changed thirty five years later: the main rotunda, the theater, the dance studio.
 HSPVA before it moved to Montrose.
 And me, a fresh Kentucky transplant thrown head-first into an open campus slathered in culture and diversity.
 That first week, I saw two dancer boys making out in the courtyard.
 I joined a funk band.
 My insulated upbringing changed forever as I became immersed in the school’s diverse student body.
 More than the music training I received there, I’m most grateful for the life awakening this campus provided.

 These kids simply have no idea how surreal it’s been for me to be back here again.